ScottLogic/kort/playwright/README.md

 ### Running a single test:

-Navigate into test folder you would like to run within the playwright folder i.e /ui-tests.
+Navigate into test folder you would like to run within the playwright folder i.e /test-folder.

+_CD into the folder you wish to run tests in and change file-name to the file you wish to use_
 ```
 npx playwright test file-name
 ```

 ### Run a set of test files:

+_CD into the repo you wish to run tests in and change file-name to the file you wish to use_

 ```
-npx playwright test ui-tests/todo-page/ ui-tests/landing-page/
+npx playwright test testsfolder/file-name/ test-folder/file-name/
 ```

 ### Running tests in headed mode:

 By default tests are run in a headless manner meaning no browser window will be opened while running the tests and results will be seen in the terminal.
 Headed mode opens a browser window when the tests run so that the steps of the test can be viewed in real time

+_Change file-name to the file you wish to use_

 ```
 npx playwright test file-name -- --headed
 ```